 Once a residence of the ruling family of Ras Al-Khaimah, The National Museum of Ras Al-Khaimah houses narrations of archaeology and history.
-Once you enter the premises, it takes you back to the era when pearl diving, fishing, farming and date growing trade were a vital part of the lives of the locals.
-You will also find manuscripts of treaties penned down between Great Britain and rulers of Ras Al-Khaimah.
+Once you enter the premises, it takes you back to the era when pearl diving, fishing, farming, and date growing trade were a vital part of the lives of the locals.
+You will also find manuscripts of treaties penned down between Great Britain and the rulers of Ras Al-Khaimah.
 You will also discover weapons of the ruling family and archaeological findings of the late Islamic period.

 4. Dhayah Fort

 If you move 20 km north of Ras Al-Khaimah, you will find Dhayah Fort.
 Back in the 16th century, this fort was a pivotal watchtower protecting the area against British invaders.
 The Battle of 1891 destroyed major fortifications in the area leaving this brick and mud fort for future generations to study.
 If history interests you, then you must visit this military tower of the 16th century.

 Want to learn more about Ras Al-Khaima Tourism / UAE Tourism?
 Click here - Dubai Visa Blog